imaxs/EasyJection/README.md

     // The property is set immediately when the constructor method is called. private ISomeInterface m_someDependence;

-    // ❗❗❗ Specifies that the method cannot be inlined.
+    // ⚠️Specifies that the method cannot be inlined.
     [MethodImpl(MethodImplOptions.NoInlining)]
     public AppClass() { }
 }